 Scholar QR heat pumps and air conditioners are available in cooling capacities from 2.5 to 4 tons with a 2-stage compressor (cooling only) as standard.
 Electric resistance or hot water is available as primary heat on the air conditioners and as second stage heat on the heat pump.
 All sizes are available for operation on 208/230 V. 1Ø or 3Ø and 460 V. electrical supply.
-All models conform to UL/CSA standard 60335-1 and 60335-2-40 and CAN/CSA C22.2, No. 236-11 Ed.4 and listed by ETL.
+All models comply with UL standard 1995, 4th edition and CAN/CSA C22.2, No. 236-11 Ed.4 and listed by ETL.